Takashi Nagatsuka

 Takashi Nagatsuka (長塚 節, Nagatsuka Takashi) was a Japanese poet and novelist.
 According to prominent historian Ann Waswo, Nagatsuka Takashi was born into a landowning family.

-Generally, he was born in Ibaraki Prefecture, Japan.
-More specifically, his place of birth was 国生村 (Kosshō Village) in 石下町 (Ishige Town), which was merged in 2006 with 水海道市 (Mitsukaido City) to form modern day 常総市 (Joso City).
+Nagatsuka was born in Ibaraki Prefecture, Japan in Kosshō Village (国生村), itself in Ishige Town (石下町), which forms modern day Joso City (常総市).

 In 1896, poor health forced him to stop his middle-school education in Mito.
 In accordance with his duties as eldest son, he assisted his mother Taka in managing their six acres of arable land.
 He started experimenting in 1905 with different fertilizers, crop-rotation, charcoal-production, and commercial-grade bamboo-production.
 These are just some of his attempts to save the family's finances from the political career of his father Genjiro (who was elected during the late 1880s to the prefectural assembly), since he tended to absorb other people's debts.

-In Tokyo, he studied poetry with Masaoka Shiki starting 1900 until 1902, the same year Shiki died of tuberculosis.
+In Tokyo, he studied poetry with Masaoka Shiki from 1900 until 1902, when Shiki died of tuberculosis.